What is Wild and Scenic?

 smith_river_nra_2023_bill_text

-118th Congress (2023-2024) (disrespecting California's Wild & Scenic Rivers Act)
+118th Congress (2023-2024) (disrespecting California's Wild & Scenic Rivers Act) (None of these bills passed, but the effort will begin in 2025 with the 119th Congress)

 Attack on the California Wild & Scenic Rivers Act, McCloud River: On January 9, 2023, in the opening days of the 118th Congress, U.S. Congressional Representative David Valadao (R Hanford) introduced H.R.
 215, the Working to Advance Tangible and Effective Reforms (WATER) for California Act (the WATER for California Act).
 The measure was co-sponsored by former Speaker of the House Kevin McCarthy (R Bakersfield) along with the members of the California Republican delegation to the U.S. House of Representatives.